opendefensecloud/artifact-conduit/docs/developer-guide/adrs/000-Use-Markdown-Architectural-Decision-Records.md

 date: 2025-11-11
 ---

-# Find a Common Way to Document Architectural Design Decsisions
+# Find a Common Way to Document Architectural Design Decisions

 ## Context and Problem Statement